 Using this potent combination of a silane impregnated microfibre cloth means that the only microorganisms trapped within the fibres of the cloth are going to be dead or non-viable.
 This means that all such cloths will remain completely safe throughout the entire period they are in use as well as while they are waiting to be laundered.

-At the point when the cloths are laundered, preferably at a temperature in excess of 60oC along with a mild detergent, the fibres will uncurl and release any already dead microorganisms and particles of dirt into the washing water.
+At the point when the cloth is laundered, preferably at a temperature in excess of 60°C along with a mild detergent, the fibres will uncurl and release any already dead microorganisms and particles of dirt into the washing water.

 A scientific study recently determined that microfibre cloths impregnated with a silane-based disinfectant can remain at optimal levels of performance for over 150 washes.